 Ofwat: Direct Procurement for Customers (DPC)

 DPC is a new model under PR19 designed to allow larger water infrastructure projects to secure competitive financing.
-Water companies have recently submitted their business plans to Ofwat for AMP7, including and they had to consideration of whether DPC would be appropriate for relevant projects.
+Water companies have recently submitted their business plans to Ofwat for AMP7, including consideration of whether DPC would be appropriate for relevant projects.
 Under DPC a water company runs a competitive tender to appoint a third party (known as a competitively appointed provider, or CAP), to design, build, finance, operate and maintain new infrastructure.

 If this model sounds familiar it is because it is based on the OFTO model in the energy industry, where infrastructure connecting offshore wind farms to the mainland is owned and operated by a separate company following a competitive process.
 For background on OFTOs, see our article, The state of the OFTO market.